LSU Tigers football: "DBU" and "WRU"

 Beginning in 2012, LSU had a high number of defensive backs earn recognition for their play, leading to both current and former players to refer to the school as "Defensive Back University", or "DBU".
 This has led to a sense of pride among LSU defensive backs, who strive to continue the tradition of excellence at the position.
 Since 2005, 28 LSU defensive backs have been drafted into the NFL, including seven in the first round: LaRon Landry (6th pick in 2007), Patrick Peterson (5th pick in 2011), Morris Claiborne (6th pick in 2012), Eric Reid (18th pick in 2013), Jamal Adams (6th pick in 2017), Tre'Davious White (27th pick in 2017), and Derek Stingley Jr. (3rd pick in 2022).

 Additionally, since 2013, LSU has also been recognized for their development of wide receivers, leading to the nickname of "Wide Receiver University", or "WRU".
 Particularly, LSU has been noted for its history of successful wide receiver duos, with the program having three seasons where two receivers had at least 1,000 yards receiving: 2013 (Jarvis Landry and Odell Beckham Jr.), 2019 (Ja'Marr Chase and Justin Jefferson), and 2023 (Malik Nabers and Brian Thomas Jr.).
 The duo of Chase and Jefferson were considered instrumental pieces in the team's 2019 national championship run.
 Since 2014, five LSU receivers have been drafted in the first round of the NFL Draft: Beckham Jr. (12th pick in 2014), Jefferson (22nd pick in 2020), Chase (5th pick in 2021), Nabers (6th pick in 2024), and Thomas Jr. (23rd pick in 2024).

 Rivalries

 Alabama

 LSU and Alabama have played every year since the 1960s.
 It has been mentioned by the LSU fan base, the origins of the rivalry date back to a 15-game undefeated streak Alabama had in Tiger Stadium, which is generally considered to be one of the most hostile atmospheres in college football.
 While the Alabama rivalries against Auburn and Tennessee may overshadow their rivalry with LSU, the significance of this annual rivalry increased after Alabama hired former LSU coach Nick Saban in 2007.
 The LSU-Alabama rivalry continued after the November 5, 2011, game and the 2012 National Championship where the two teams faced off.
-Alabama leads the series 58-27-5 after the Crimson Tide prevailed 20-9 on November 8, 2025.
+Alabama leads the series 58-27-5 after the Crimson Tide prevailed 20–9 on November 8, 2025.

+LSU and Alabama were not selected as yearly opponents from 2026 to 2029 under the SEC's new nine-game conference schedule.
+The Tigers will host the Crimson Tide in 2026, with the game returning to Tuscaloosa in 2028.
+The 2027 season will mark the first since 1963 in which the teams do not play.